 Outside of work, Therese can usually be found at the park with her family, enjoying relaxed picnics, daydreaming about future travel, or doing her best to prevent her small children and dogs from wreaking havoc on household items.

-Therese provides psychological support to adolescents (16+) and adults experiencing a range of mental health concerns, including:
+Therese provides psychological support to adolescents (16+) and adults experiencing a wide range of mental health concerns.
+These services are offered at Spring Hill and via telehealth.

-Therese has completed additional training in perinatal mental health and is a registered practitioner with the Centre of Perinatal Excellence (COPE) and a non-directive pregnancy counselling provider.
-She has a particular clinical interest in perinatal mental health and provides psychological support across pregnancy and the postpartum period.
+Therese has completed additional training in perinatal mental health and is a registered practitioner with the Centre of Perinatal Excellence (COPE).
+Therese is also a non-directive pregnancy counselling provider and a trained Circle of Security Parenting (COS-P) facilitator.

 For Eating Disorders: